 I completed my doctorate at the Technische Universität Darmstadt under the supervision of Melanie Volkamer in 2016.
 I furthermore completed my bachelor’s and master’s degrees in computer science in 2009 and 2011 respectively at Saarland University.
 I spent parts of my studies and my doctorate at the Università di Bologna under the supervision of Marco Prandini.
 I furthermore carried out research stays at the University of Bristol and at the Bern University of Applied Sciences.
 I graduated in 2015 from the the Software Campus, a graduate development program for future IT executives, with the admitted research project BoRoVo - a project which I conducted with the industry partner T-Systems International GmbH.

-I serve(d) as editor, organizer, and reviewer of various international conferences and journals, including the Journal of Information Security and Applications, Cryptography – Open Access Journal, as well as the International Conference on Availability, Reliability and Security (ARES) (since 2020) - refer to the Service section for a detailed list.
+I serve(d) as editor, organizer, and reviewer of various international conferences and journals, including the Journal of Information Security and Applications, Cryptography – Open Access Journal, as well as the International Joint Conference on Electronic Voting (since 2020) and the International Conference on Availability, Reliability and Security (ARES) (since 2020) - refer to the Service section for a detailed list.
 In 2016, as an advisor to the Council of Europe, I contributed to the revision of Recommendation CM/Rec(2017)5 of the Committee of Ministers to member States on standards for e-voting.
 In 2021, I was invited as a subject matter expert for a study on the 2023 Social Security election (German: Sozialversicherungswahlen).

 I was an invited guest speaker at the Bitkom Academy, the Friedrich Naumann Foundation and the University of Bristol.
 I was a co-initiator and invited expert of the Cybersecurity Day 2021 (see Flyer) and Cybersecurity Day 2022 (see Youtube video) respectively at the East Side Fab.
 Under the umbrella of the Cybersecurity Day, a security hackathon has been established (see Youtube video), to which I served as mentor and jury member.